KlickyMao/emqx-enterprise-docs-en/install.rst

 Load Balancer (LB)
 -------------------

-The Load Balancer (LB) distributes MQTT connections and traffic across the device and the EMQ X cluster.
+The Load Balancer (LB) distributes MQTT connections and traffic from devices across the EMQ X clusters.
 LB enhances the HA of the clusters, balances the loads among the cluster and makes the dynamic expansion possible.

-Also, we recommend that the SSL connection terminates at the LB.
-The links between the devices and the LB are secured by SSL, while the LB and the EMQ X is connected per plain TCP.
+It is recommended that SSL connections are terminated by a LB.
+The links between devices and the LB are secured by SSL, while the links between the LB and EMQ X cluster nodes are plain TCP connections.
 By this setup, a single EMQ X cluster can serve a million devices.

-LB products by public cloud providers:
+LB products of public cloud providers:

 +---------------+-----------------+----------------------------------------------------+
 | Cloud provider| SSL Termination | LB Product DOC/URL                                 |